w3c/modern-tooling/next.md

 I will be writing a specific and detailed document about installing and running it, as well as a map of the code and details about how to work on it so that someone jumping in can do so (hopefully) easily.

+### GitHub Backup

+The unified feed already backs up all GitHub information that is produced *except* the actual repositories.
+In order to back the repositories up, the [gh-backup](https://github.com/w3c/gh-backup) tool is available.
+It relies (lightly) on the unified feed in order to easily know which repositories have changed.
+It can run autonomously and maintain a full backup of the *public* repositories (private ones are another matter, not handled).

 ## Future Deliverables